-There are 4,377 FDIC-Insured commercial banks in the United States, and they all offer a variety of bank account options.
-Checking accounts are the most popular type of accounts for depositing money into the bank while ensuring high liquidity and convenience.
+There are 4,135 FDIC-Insured commercial banks in the United States, and they all offer a variety of bank account options.
+Checking accounts are the most popular type of accounts to deposit money into the bank while ensuring high liquidity and convenience.

-Checking accounts have become integral to our day-to-day lives, whether it’s transferring money to someone or receiving a paycheck.
+Checking accounts have become integral to our day-to-day lives, whether you’re transferring money to someone or receiving a paycheck.

 In this article, we’ll go through everything you need to know about checking accounts in the United States.

-Without further ado, let’s get started with the first clarification: what exactly is a checking account?
+Without further ado, let’s get started with the first clarification: what is a checking account?

-Checking accounts are a type of a deposit account that allow the holder to accept deposits and make payments and withdrawals.
+A checking account is a type of deposit account that allows the holder to accept deposits and make payments and withdrawals.
 You can hold checking accounts with banks or credit unions.

-Checking accounts provide account holders with maximum deposits availability when compared to other types of bank accounts, including savings and investment accounts.
-Anyone can open a checking account at brick-and-mortar bank branches, neobanks, and even credit unions.
+Anyone can open a checking account at brick-and-mortar bank branches, neo-banks, and even credit unions.